-If you reading this article, you either begin your wine journey, are an enthusiast, or a wine expert.
+If you are reading this article, you are either beginning your wine journey, are an enthusiast, or a wine expert.

-Experiment at our next wine tasting to draw what you perceive
+Experiment at your next wine tasting to draw what you perceive

 Note: the illustration and quotes are excerpts of the original article

 Latour, K., & Deighton, J. (2018).
 Learning to become a taste expert.
 Harvard Business School Research Paper Series #18-107.[Electronic version].
 Retrieved [08-19-2018], from Cornell University, School of Hotel Administration site.